heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

-Created by Linus Torvalds in 2005 to manage the Linux kernel source code, Git allows to track changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
+Created by Linus Torvalds in 2005 to manage the Linux kernel source code, Git allows to track changes in any set of files, usually used for coordinating work among programmers during software development.

 ### Architecture